mxmln-wysk/nix-conf/README.md

 troubleshooting
-if homemanger envoriment fails => run journalctl --use -f and look for the output
+if homemanger envoriment fails => run journalctl --user -f and look for the output

 for Database Server: